 See also: our list of online resources for kids.

 Yes, during the pandemic, computers and tablets are becoming kids’ portals to the “real world” (WTF?).
-Whether we like it or not, our children are bound to be in front of one screen or another more than we would normally like (*so much… sigh).
-Unless schools around you are offering full-time in-person learning, there’s just no way around it.
+Whether we like it or not, our children (even in elementary school) are bound to be in front of one screen or another more than we would normally like (*so much… sigh).

 We’re going to give you a list of the best kids computers and tablets.
 But first…